-Once everyone’s parts were learned, the group taped three official ‘takes’ of the rhythm track of the song.
-Unusually, they reverted back to the recording technique of the early Beatles sessions by recording all the instruments and lead vocals live, even the lead guitar work.
-Common practice for the past year had them overdubbing the lead vocals, bass and lead guitar afterward in order to ‘fine tune’ these performances.
+Once everyone’s parts were learned, the group taped two official ‘takes’ of the rhythm track of the song.
+Unusually, they reverted back to the recording technique of the early Beatles sessions by recording the lead vocals live right along with the rhythm track.
+Common practice for the past year had them overdubbing the lead vocals and bass guitar, as well as many other things, afterward in order to ‘fine tune’ these performances.
 Possibly because of the cramped and unfamiliar setting of Regent Sound Studios, they reverted back to basics for “Fixing A Hole.”

 Even though Geoff Emerick couldn’t be there, he was impressed by the performance nonetheless.
-“We listened to the tapes a few days later, and while they were a bit disappointing sonically, I was impressed with the vibe: all four Beatles played together on the backing track, just like in the old days, and George Harrison played a good guitar solo, too.”
+“We listened to the tapes a few days later, and while they were a bit disappointing sonically, I was impressed with the vibe: all four Beatles played together on the backing track, just like in the old days.”

-This being done, they recorded overdubs, which comprised Paul double-tracking his lead vocals in strategic spots, George double-tracking his lead guitar work, and John and George performing backing vocals.
+This being done, they recorded overdubs, which comprised Paul double-tracking his lead vocals in strategic spots, George Harrison adding his lead guitar part and then double-tracking it, George Martin performing an additional harpsichord part, and John and George performing backing vocals.
 The mono mix was tackled on this day as well with The Beatles present.
 Five attempts at the mono mix was made (for some reason labeled remixes 2 through 6), an edit of remix 3 and 6 being used for the final product.
 Ringo’s drums are quite prominent throughout the song while George’s lead guitar work is somewhat subdued in the mix.
 In the fade out, Paul is heard singing a high pitched but faintly audible “hey” twice, the second during the lead vocal overdub.

 The stereo mix wasn’t created until April 7th, 1967, in the control room of EMI Studio Two by the same Martin, Emerick and Lush team.
 The rhythm track is predominantly in the left channel while both lead vocal parts from Paul are centered in the mix.
 Both tracks of George’s lead guitar are panned to the right channel as are the background vocals of John and George.
 The drums are a little more subdued than on the mono mix but the lead guitar passages are more prominent.
 This stereo mix fades a little sooner so as not to hear the “hey” exclamations as heard on the mono mix.